Online Master of Arts in Social Justice and Human Rights

 What can I do with a master's in human rights and social justice?

-After earning a master's in human rights and social justice, you’ll have the opportunity to pursue a variety of careers.
-Program graduates often hold important roles in nonprofits, nongovernmental organizations and international governmental organizations.
-Career examples include, but are not limited to:
+Upon graduation, you’ll have the opportunity to pursue a variety of careers, including roles in nonprofits, nongovernmental organizations and international governmental organizations.
+Potential career examples include, but aren’t limited to:

 Grants manager